LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Introduction

 \IEEEPARstart {C}{omputed} tomography (CT) uses X-ray equipment to produce cross-sectional images of the body, which is one of the most widely-used medical imaging modalities for screening, diagnosis, and image-guided intervention.
 High signal-to-noise ratio and high resolution are two important factors to ensure high-quality CT imaging.

 On the one hand, the high signal-to-noise ratio requires high-dose X-ray radiation, which may cause unavoidable harm to the humans health and even induce cancers~\cite{shah2008alara}.
 Lowering radiation dose, however, would increase noise and introduce artifacts to the reconstructed CT images.
 Therefore, how to reduce noise in the low-dose CT image~(LDCT) remains a challenging problem due to its ill-posed nature.
-On the other hand, high-resolution imaging, particularly for the longitudinal direction, requires advanced equipment and longer imaging time.
-Low longitudinal resolution CT~(LRCT) images can reduce imaging time and are typically available from modern CT equipment in some undeveloped areas; however, scanning intervals have to be increased, leading to decreased image quality.
-Hence, how to improve the longitudinal resolution of LRCT is essential in CT imaging.
+On the other hand, reconstructing CT images with large slice thickness and slice interval can accelerate imaging speed and reduce image noise.
+However, the resulting low longitudinal resolution CT (LRCT) images could decrease image quality and may miss the critical features for the diagnosis of small lesions, especially in the low-dose CT lung cancer screening test~\cite{park2019deep,fischbach2003detection}.
+In addition, CT equipment in some undeveloped areas, due to hardware constraints, may not have the capability to achieve thin-slice scanning.
+Although various deep learning methods have been proposed for LDCT denoising~\cite{wang2016perspective,wang2018image,wang2020deep,kang2017deep,chen2017low1,chen2017low2,shan20183,yang2018low,shan2019competitive,niu2022noise,liang2020edcnn,huang2021gan,liu2022low,wang2022ctformer} or LRCT deblurring/super-resolution~\cite{park2018computed,you2019ct,zhang2021ct}, and achieved impressive results, these focus on either the denoising or the deblurring alone, and mostly focus on 2D images.

-With the development of deep learning in computer vision in recent years, various deep learning methods have been proposed for LDCT denoising~\cite{wang2016perspective,wang2018image,wang2020deep,kang2017deep,chen2017low1,chen2017low2,shan20183,yang2018low,shan2019competitive,niu2020noise2sim,liang2020edcnn,wang2021ted,huang2020cagan,ding2021deep,kwon2021cycle,gu2021adain,huang2021gan,liu2022low,wang2022ctformer,yan2023image} and LRCT deblurring/super-resolution~\cite{yu2017computed,park2018computed,you2019ct,zhang2021ct,xie2021high}, and achieve impressive results.
-In addition, there are a few methods to do denoising and deblurring~\cite{xing2021end,villar2021deep,wei2021end,hou2022ct,chung2022mr} simultaneously.
-However, to the best of our knowledge, few efforts are made to solve the in-plane denoising and through-plane deblurring simultaneously for 3D high-quality CT imaging, which can obtain clinical routine CT images with lower radiation and faster reconstruction speed.
-Most of the deep learning-based denoising and deblurring models focus on 2D images, since adding another dimension is more challenging, especially for medical images~\cite{xiao2017star}; because the model needs to extract the information in both in-plane and through-plane dimensions.
+With the increasing demand for physical examinations and disease screenings, it is necessary to achieve better imaging quality and faster imaging speed for low-dose CT scanning~\cite{pelc2014recent,wang2022application}.
+To the best of our knowledge, few efforts have been made to solve the in-plane denoising and through-plane deblurring simultaneously for 3D high-quality CT imaging since adding another dimension is more challenging, especially for medical images~\cite{xiao2017star}.
+Additionally, directly training an end-to-end 3D network would significantly demand much more training data and increase heavy computational burden.